Person

 Our Users

-• Administrators: staff overseeing records, compliance, and internal coordination.
-They needed visibility and accuracy across touchpoints to manage the business effectively.
+Staff overseeing records, compliance and internal coordination.
+They needed visibility and accuracy across touch points to manage the business effectively.

 Process